hoddmimes/zink/README.md

 If you need to log events to a remote host, Zink might be a tool worth exploring.

 Zink is a simple Python HTTP server application that listens for HTTP requests to either save or find events.
 The idea is that client applications or scripts can send **_Save_** or **_Find_** requests to the server.
+(There is now also a Java implementation of the Zink server)

 The server uses an embedded _SQLite3_ or _MongoDB_ database to persist events.